denyskryvytskyi/denyskryvytskyi.github.io/_posts/2022-06-09-event-system.md

 <h3 align="center"> P.S. </h3>

 I hope you will find something interesting and useful from this post.
-I think I'll add multithreading support to event system when I'll be experimenting with multithreading in the engine and I'll write post about it later or expand this post with new changes and improvements.
+I think I will add multithreading support to event system when I will be experimenting with multithreading in the engine and I will write post about it later or expand this post with new changes and improvements.
 Feel free to comment and write yor thoughts about my implementation.

 Thank you for attention!